 That special person you hold a unique bond with.
 A bond you find yourself growing through, learning from, and gaining new insights from.
 Someone you have an explainable thankfulness for.

 You admire their façade, their values, way of life, and you’re openly comfortable around them.
 It was surely God’s providence that brought you two together but choice kept you together.
 Fun times, good laughter, and great dialogue keeps the times together memorable, yet nevertheless, the most thoughtful affection this person has for you; they believe in you.

-How rewarding is it when other people –who don’t even know you as well as your family/friends—are the ones who enthuse you?
-This person, often times out of nowhere, hits you with uplifting words, deeds, or comments.
+This person, often times out of nowhere in unexpected ways, hits you with uplifting words, deeds, or comments.
 This person may not be in your life as much as family and friends but they have faith in you.
-This person would do anything to see you shine (and they already know you shine), and have every good intention to want to be a part of your journey and are interested in where you’re going.
+This person would do anything to see you shine (and they already know you shine).
+With nothing short of every good intention, they want to be a part of your journey and are interested in where you’re going.

-It’s a heart-warming feeling and I think it’s crucial for our sanity.
+This heart-warming bond is crucial for our sanity.

 If you were able to identify who your person is, I beg you to thank him/her.
-Text them, send them a letter, copy this link and e-mail it to them.
+Text them randomly, send them a letter, copy this link and send it.
 There is something so mysteriously powerful in knowing someone believes in you, sees your potential, and genuinely cares.
-Sometimes they may never even say it, but their every action proves it.
+Sometimes they may never say it, but their every action towards you proves it.

-This person may not stay in your life forever, they may (without intention) drift out of your life, and you’ll be disappointed about that but it won’t ruin your life because you’ll never forget, for one second, how they made you feel.
+This person may not stay in your life forever, they may (without intention) drift out of your life and you’ll be disappointed about that but it won’t ruin your life because you’ll never forget, for one second, how they impacted your life.

-Someone who read this thought of you.
+Likewise, someone who read this thought of you.
 You are the face of God for someone.
 Be the face of God for someone.